graphsignal/graphsignal-python/README.md

 Graphsignal is an AI observability platform.
 It helps ML engineers and MLOps teams make AI applications run faster and reliably by monitoring and analyzing performance, resources, data and errors.
 Graphsignal's capabilities enable full visibility into AI applications for any model, data and deployment.

-* Inference tracing and monitoring.
+* Application monitoring.
-* Automatic inference profiling.
+* Training and inference profiling.
 * Error and exception tracking.
-* Data monitoring and anomaly detection.
+* Data monitoring.

 [![Dashboards](https://graphsignal.com/external/screencast-dashboards.gif)](https://graphsignal.com/)